Florida Opportunity Hub

 Orlando began Phase 1 of the Magnolia Avenue two-way conversion from South Street to Livingston Street as part of the DTO Action Plan.

-Why it matters: Downtown street conversions and streetscape work can create opportunities for traffic control, concrete, striping, signage, lighting, landscaping, nearby tenant improvements, and local business services.
+Downtown street conversions and streetscape work can create opportunities for traffic control, concrete, striping, signage, lighting, landscaping, nearby tenant improvements, and local business services.

 downtown Orlandostreetscapetransportationpublic works